Nihillux/Weather-Trip/README.md

 # Project Instructions

-This repo the code for the project on NLP: Webpack, Webpack's loaders and plugins, an API call masking our personal key through .env and making the request from out server, service workers, and Jest tests.
+This repo is the code for the project on NLP: Webpack, Webpack's loaders and plugins, 3 API calls masking our personal key through .env and making the request from my server, service workers, and Jest tests.

 The goal of this project is to practice with:
 - Setting up Webpack